terencezl/pydass_vasp/README.md

 What is it?
 -----------

-This Python package is the result of frustration of searching for an organized, straightforward and flexible approach of plotting, fitting and manipulation of [VASP](https://www.vasp.at/) files (typically `POSCAR`) in a few key strokes as long as you have a terminal, and preferably a (S)FTP client.
+This Python package is the result of frustration of searching for an organized, straightforward and flexible approach of plotting and fitting of [VASP](https://www.vasp.at/) files in a few key strokes as long as you have a terminal, and preferably a (S)FTP client.
 It has the following features:

 * It is a Python package with a straightforward structure.
-When you `import pydass_vasp`, you have sub-packages `pydass_vasp.electronic_structure`, `pydass_vasp.fitting`, `pydass_vasp.poscar`, each containing a few functions to carry out your tasks, with a careful selection of options to choose from.
+When you `import pydass_vasp`, you have sub-packages `pydass_vasp.electronic_structure`, `pydass_vasp.fitting`, each containing a few functions to carry out your tasks, with a careful selection of options to choose from.
 Return values are Python dictionaries, informative enough to be flexible for post-processing.
 When there is no need for an object, don't bother creating one.

 * It also has scripts that utilize the main package.
 They are simply 'wrappers' to the functions that are used the most frequently, typically `electronic_structure` and `fitting` functions.
 Instead of `cd`ing into a directory and launching the Python interpreter `python`, making the imports and calling the functions, you just need to stay in your terminal shell and type `plot_tdos.py` to plot the total density of states (DOS), `plot_ldos.py 1` to plot the local projected DOS of the first atom, and `plot_bs.py` to plot the band structure.
 These scripts accept arguments and options as flexible as their function counterparts.